inspire-1a03/eru-2020/docs/eru-day1-2.md

 <br>
 <br>
 ## > Exercise 14: Using a potentiometer
-In this example, you'll use a potentiometer (dial) to control the brightness of your LED.
+In this example, you'll use a potentiometer (the blue turn dial) to control the brightness of your LED.

 #### Your tasks:
 - Open the AnalogInOutSerial sketch from the Arduino IDE at >File>Examples>03.Analog> and click on **AnalogInOutSerial**